danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 Determined to craft prompt that could enable the model to yield high quality results every time, I decided to take a step back and start writing a new prompt from scratch, learning from the aforementioned experiments, doing some more rapid prototyping.
 The resulting prompt is as follows:

 >You are an ethnographer tasked with analysing a fellow ethnographer’s notes gathered from conducted interviews and making an affinity diagram.
+Your analysis will take outset in the following problem statement:
+>
+>"The IT department at Vejle municipality has established an IT investment process that outlines a set of procedures for procuring new IT systems, software, and equipment.
+Despite these guidelines, employees do not always follow this process, leading to potential inefficiencies and discrepancies in IT investments.
+This study aims to explore the reasons why employees do not comply with the IT investment process and suggest strategies to improve compliance."
 >
 >In order to craft an affinity diagram, you follow this structure:
 >